A. L. Abdul Majeed

 Abdul Latiff Abdul Majeed (15 November 1933 – 13 November 1987) was a Sri Lankan politician and Member of Parliament.

 Early life

 Abdul Majeed was born on 15 November 1933.
 He was educated at Sivananda Vidyalayam, Batticaloa and Trincomalee Hindu College.
 He later studied at Wadia College, Bombay and Presidency College, Madras.

-Abdul Majeed's son Mohamed Najeeb is a provincial councillor and Member of Parliament.
+Abdul Majeed's son Mohamed Najeeb is a provincial councillor and Member of Parliament and former Chief Minister of Eastern Province.